As Built Drawings

 Design Concept & Visualization

 On simple projects, a material presentation board may be sufficient to understand the ‘look’ of a space.
 However, on many projects, material assignments and the design of key feature areas need to be developed in greater detail prior to proceeding to construction documentation.
-The Design Concept & Visualization phase will use a combination of plans, 3D views & walkthroughs to illustrate multiple design concept options.
+The Design Concept & Visualization phase will use a combination of 3D visualization techniques, including rendered views & walkthroughs to illustrate multiple design concept options.
 Like with Proposed Plans, the revision process is an important way to fine tune the ideal design option.

 Once a plan, material scheme & design concept is approved, the project proceeds to the Construction Documentation phase.
 Construction drawings provide the construction team with specifications and clear direction on how the project should be built.
 The more detailed and accurate the drawing set, the lower the risk of costly changes during construction.